DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 * Students must attend a CNC workshop OR review the [CNC User Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/UserGuides/CNCmills) before attending their first CAM appointment.

-### Before Your CAM Appointment: Select Your Template, 2D or 3D
+### Before Your CAM Appointment: Select A Template, 2D or 3D

 If you want your model to look something like the image below, set up your file using our [2D template](https://nyinstituteoftechnology-my.sharepoint.com/:u:/g/personal/ewilli14_nyit_edu/ETwWFqEtOZ5EmYm-21woEDQBcFEZy116AueYW4fJYxBE9g?download=1).
 The file you bring in to your CAM Appointment should be all linework, like a laser cutter file.